A homological approach to chromatic complexity of algebraic K-theory

-Since $z(n)$ is an $E_1$ ring spectrum we can produce a self map as the composite
+Since $z(n)$ is an $\mathbb{E}_1$ ring spectrum we can produce a self map as the composite

-This is also the map obtained by taking the adjoint to $v_n\co S^{2^{n+1}-1}\to z(n)$ in the category of (right) $z(n)$-modules.
-By Lemma \ref{mhyn} this map induces the zero map on $K(m)_*$ for $1\le m <n$.
+This is also the map obtained by taking the adjoint to $v_n\co S^{2^{n+1}-1}\to z(n)_{2}^{\wedge}$ in the category of (right) $z(n)$-modules.
+By Corollary~\ref{mhzn}, this map induces the zero map on $K(m)_*$ for $1\le m <n$, since it implies that the source and target of the map

+are zero using Corollary~\ref{mvassv} and therefore it can only be the zero map.
+This will be explained in more detail in Proposition~\ref{cczn}.
 It also induces the zero map on $H_*$ because $v_n$ is detected by an element in Adams filtration one.

 Therefore we have an extension